-Residents who plan to be on campus during winter shutdown must register to stay via the Intent to Stay form.
+Residents who plan to be on campus during winter break must register to stay via the Intent to Stay form.
 There is no extra cost to stay on campus over winter shutdown; however, residents must register their intent as a safety precaution so we know who is here in the event of an emergency.

-Intent to Stay Form
+Submit Intent to Stay in the Housing Portal

 student typing on a laptop

-Staying for Shutdown
+Staying for Break

 packing clothes into suitcase

-Leaving for Shutdown
+Leaving for Break

 • Room/gate keys will deactivate at 12:00 p.m. on the date listed above.
 When you return to campus after January 1, your first stop should be the Housing Office to have your card reactivated.